 Happy Pride!
-This month, we will be focused on celebrating pride month in the Stateline and highlighting resources for the local LGBTQ community!
+This month, we will celebrate pride month in the Stateline and highlight resources for the local LGBTQ community!

 CITY LANDMARK ILLUMINATION

-Several Rockford region businesses are also celebrating Pride Month with specials and deals throughout the month of June!
+Several Rockford region businesses are also celebrating Pride Month with specials and deals throughout June!

 - Beefaroo – Pride rainbow-layered cake (a portion of each purchase will go to Rockford’s PFLAG Chapter)

-- Fleet Feet Rockford – Pride-themed sunglasses sale
+- Fleet Feet Rockford – Pride-themed sunglasses and t-shirts

 - Mary’s Market– Pride Month Cookies!